maqboolkhan/kubernetes-fullstack-tutorial/README.md

 ## Prerequisites

-Please first make sure you have following tools installed in your machine.
+Please first make sure you have the following tools installed on your machine.

 ### For Docker setup
 - [Docker](https://docker.com)